ahmeterdem1/tversky/README.md

 Only "product" aggregation is tested here.
 Training is done only for 5 epochs.

 Still, we reproduce the case that "uniform" initalization is best for Tversky Neural Networks.
 Features, projections and alpha/beta/theta are all initialized together the same way.
+Rest of the weights are initialized with He-Kaiming initialization, as it is for the base model.